Jean Seberg: FBI COINTELPRO operation

 Seberg and Gary later sued Newsweek for libel and defamation, asking for $200,000 in damages.
 She contended that she had become so upset after reading the story that she went into premature labor, which resulted in the death of her daughter.
 A Paris court ordered Newsweek to pay the couple $10,800 in damages, and it ordered Newsweek to print the judgment in its publication and eight other newspapers.

 The Seberg investigation went far beyond the publication of defamatory articles.
 According to friends interviewed after her death, she experienced years of aggressive in-person surveillance, amounting to constant stalking, as well as burglaries and other means of intimidation.
 Newspaper reports say Seberg was well aware of the surveillance.
 FBI files show that she was wiretapped, and in 1980, the Los Angeles Times published logs of her Swiss wiretapped phone calls.
 U.S. surveillance was deployed while she was residing in France and while traveling in Switzerland and Italy.
 The FBI files reveal that the agency contacted the FBI legal attachés in the U.S. embassies in Paris and Rome and provided files on Seberg to the CIA, Secret Service and military intelligence to assist in monitoring Seberg while she was abroad.

-Two weeks after Seberg's death in 1979, the FBI admitted what it had done nine years previously.
-FBI records show that Hoover kept President Richard Nixon informed of FBI activities related to the Seberg case through Nixon's domestic affairs chief John Ehrlichman.
+Two weeks after Seberg's death by probable suicide in 1979, the FBI acknowledged what it had done nine years previously.
+FBI records show that Hoover had kept President Richard Nixon informed of FBI activities related to the Seberg case through Nixon's domestic affairs chief John Ehrlichman.
 Attorney General John Mitchell and Deputy Attorney General Richard Kleindienst were also kept informed of FBI activities related to Seberg.
-At the time of the FBI's admission of its activities, Haber was no longer writing a column, having been fired in 1975 for often using unattributed information in her column.
-Following the FBI's admission, Haber said she could not disclose the source of the information from her column and said, "If I were used by the FBI, I didn't know it. ...
+At the time of the FBI's admissions, Joyce Haber was no longer writing a column, having been fired in 1975 for often using unattributed information in her column.
+Following the admissions, Haber said that she could not disclose the source of the information for her column, and remarked, "If I were used by the FBI, I didn't know it. ...
 I am certainly shocked to learn that the FBI engaged in planting stories with news people."

-This point of view stands in stark contrast to historical analysts of FBI institutional behavior.
-Researchers Ward Churchill and Jim Vander Wall stated in their book, The Cointelpro Papers: Documents from the FBI's Secret Wars Against Domestic Dissent, that "There is no indication that Richard Wallace Held [Special Agent-in-Charge of the San Francisco FBI Office 1985–1993] ever considered [Seberg-related FBI activities] to be anything other than an extremely successful COINTELPRO operation."
+This point of view stands in stark contrast to historical analysis of the FBI's institutional behavior.
+In their book The COINTELPRO Papers, researchers Ward Churchill and Jim Vander Wall stated that "There is no indication that Richard Wallace Held [Special Agent-in-Charge of the San Francisco FBI Office 1985–1993] ever considered [Seberg-related FBI activities] to be anything other than an extremely successful COINTELPRO operation."

+The FBI's smear campaign against Seberg and the anguish it caused her are depicted in the 2019 biopic film Seberg.